-TIP: If you are a unpaid carer for a severely disabled person or child then you may be entitled to more Universal Credit.
-It is does not matter whether you are working (or would normally be working), or whether you are in receipt of Carers Allowance or not.
+TIP: If you are an unpaid carer for a severely disabled person or child then you may be entitled to more Universal Credit.
+It does not matter whether you are working (or would normally be working), or whether you are in receipt of Carers Allowance or not.
 But always check with a Benefits Adviser before requesting the addition of a Carer Element in your award – the person you are caring for could lose some of their benefits if you get the extra amount.
 See below for more information.

 If you are a carer

 Your award can include a Carer Element if you (or your partner) are caring for a severely disabled person for at least 35 hours a week.
 It doesn’t matter if you are working, or how much you earn.

 You won’t get extra money if you’re employed as a carer.